Legal SEO is brutally competitive.

 George Giosmas is based in Hollywood, Florida.
 Location-based content in Google would help more people looking for an immigration attorney in that area find him.

 Local Search runs on a different algorithm than the core search engine algorithms.
-Local Search is driven by results shown on Google Maps and Google My Business.
+Local Search is driven by results shown on Google Maps and Google Business Profile.

 If you want to rank in these search results, do the following:

 Reviews help with local search rankings.
 It shows Google you’re an active business and that customers are happy with your services.